Resources for School of Continuing Studies Students

 GUPD can also provide safety planning, neighborhood shuttles, safe rides and individual walking escorts.

 GUPD provides free transportation to Washington MedStar Hospital for survivors who wish to seek medical attention or receive a forensic medical exam after experiencing sexual misconduct.
 Depending on the individual’s preferences, the transportation may be either in a police car or unmarked vehicle, and by a uniformed or plain-clothed officer (available to stay in the vehicle or remain in the waiting room).
-If a student does not wish to involve GUPD, free transportation to Washington MedStar Hospital may also be provided via Uber through the DC Forensic Nurse Examiners by calling the DC SANE Call Center at 800.641.4028.
+If a student does not wish to involve GUPD, free transportation to Washington MedStar Hospital may also be provided via Uber by calling or texting the DC Victim Hotline at 1-844-4HELPDC (1-844-443-5732).

 Metropolitan Police Department (MPD)